cloudfoundry-attic/dea_ng/README.md

 - `staging`: Stagers (in a queue group) respond to requests to stage an app (old protocol)

+## Warden rootfs

+For details about how to use and update the Warden rootfs, see [the stacks documentation](https://github.com/cloudfoundry/stacks).

 ## Logs

 The DEA's logging is handled by [Steno](https://github.com/cloudfoundry/steno).